EOSLaoMao/eos-cluster-generator/README.md

 ```

-`docker-compose.yml` file contains the service you should start for bios-node and bp nodes.
+`docker-compose.yml` file contains the service you should start for bios-node and BP nodes.

 these bash scripts contains the necessery commands all the way to voting.
 The number in script names indicates the sequence.